corwin365/Model-Sampling/readme.txt

-%understanding the context
+ Understanding the context
-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+ %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-%For an explanation of what's going on see Wright and Hindley, ACP 2018, doi: 10.5194/acp-18-13703-2018
+ For an explanation of what's going on see Wright and Hindley, ACP 2018, doi: 10.5194/acp-18-13703-2018

-%
-% in terms of Figure A1 of that paper:
+ In terms of Figure A1 of that paper:
-%  - the contents of './common/models/' are the "Model Import Functions" (MIFs)
+   - the contents of './common/models/' are the "Model Import Functions" (MIFs)
-%  - the contents of './01CreateTracks/' are the 'Observation Import Functions' (OIFs)
+   - the contents of './01CreateTracks/' are the 'Observation Import Functions' (OIFs)
-%  - sampling_core_v2.m is the "Core Analysis"
+   - sampling_core_v2.m is the "Core Analysis"
-%  - the contents of './common/' are functions used in the above
+   - the contents of './common/' are functions used in the above

-%
-%
-%It should probably go without saying that you need to be using input data (model and obs) in exactly the same
-%format I used when I wrote the relevant functions.
-If you don't have this, either ask me to tell you what it was, or write
-%your own OIFs/MIFs as needed.
-As long as they have consistent inputs and outputs with the existing ones they should work fine, I
-%have added several over the years without needing to modify the base code
+It should probably go without saying that you need to be using input data (model and obs) in exactly the same format I used when I wrote the relevant functions.
+If you don't have this, either ask me to tell you what it was, or write your own OIFs/MIFs as needed.
+As long as they have consistent inputs and outputs with the existing ones they should work fine, I  have added several over the years without needing to modify the base code

-%
-%  - for OIFs, put them in the 01CreateTracks directory, and add the fine-sampling properties (and naming convention for subdaily files, if appropriate) to the list in ./common/instrument_settings.m
+ - for OIFs, put them in the 01CreateTracks directory, and add the fine-sampling properties (and naming convention for subdaily files, if appropriate) to the list in ./common/instrument_settings.m
-%  - for MIFs, put them in ./common/models, and add their name and list of arguments to ./common/model_settings.m
-%    so they can be called from the main sampling routine when needed.
+ - for MIFs, put them in ./common/models, and add their name and list of arguments to ./common/model_settings.m, so they can be called from the main sampling routine when needed.

-%How to get it working:
+ How to get it working:
-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+ %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 [[to write]]

-%What you need to do to run it:
+ What you need to do to run it: %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-%1. use the functions in ./01CreateTracks to create track-parameter files for your chosen instrument and period
+ 1. use the functions in ./01CreateTracks to create track-parameter files for your chosen instrument and period

-%2. use 'sampling_core_v2.m' to process the data
-%
-%for both sections, you will need to set various options - these options are always at the top of the programme, I
+ 2. use 'sampling_core_v2.m' to process the data  for both sections, you will need to set various options - these options are all at the top of the programme

-%never bury them further down
+ 3. Get the results out of the MasterPath directory specified in 'sampling_core_v2'